The Beginner’s Guide to Tempo Run Training

 And trust me, once you cross that finish line, you’ll feel a sense of accomplishment.

-I remember when I ran my first half marathon—13.1 miles seemed like an eternity.
+When I ran my first half marathon, the 13.1 miles seemed like an eternity.

 I’ve seen so many runners start with a half marathon and later go on to do a full, and it’s always an inspiring transformation to witness.